janekx21/bachelor-thesis/chapters/ba.typ

 === Why Tree-Sitter

-I chose three sitter, because it is an incremental parsing library.
+I chose Tree-sitter, because it is an incremental parsing library.
 This is a must because the OMN files can be very large.
 Parsing a complete file after only changing one character wound be inefficient.
 In some cases unusable.
 The parser I build takes about 490ms for the initial parse of a 2M file.
 The parser then